 The death penalty is necessarily expensive.
 The United States Supreme Court has made it clear that when someone’s life is at stake, the investigation must be thorough.
 Lengthy appeals are necessary to avoid executing an innocent person.
 The only way to make the death penalty less expensive is to abolish it.

-North Carolina’s death penalty costs millions of dollars each year, even while executions are stalled.
-A majority of North Carolinians say its high cost is not a good use of tax money.
+The North Carolina death penalty costs millions of dollars each year, even while executions are on hold.
+A majority of N.C. voters say the death penalty is not worth the costs to taxpayers.

-In 2009, Duke University completed the first rigorous study on the costs of the death penalty in North Carolina.
-It found that death penalty prosecutions cost the state at least $11 million a year, despite the fact that no one has been executed since 2006.
+In 2009, Duke University completed the first rigorous study on the costs of the North Carolina death penalty.
+It found that death penalty prosecutions cost North Carolina at least $11 million a year, despite the fact that no one has been executed since 2006.
 A 2017 study in Oklahoma by several criminologists found that on average, each death sentence costs taxpayers $700,000 more than life imprisonment.

 Most of the money spent on the death penalty is wasted because executions are only rarely carried out.
 Of more than 450 people who have been sentenced to death in North Carolina since modern death penalty laws were enacted in 1976, only 43 — less than 10 percent — were executed.